rapyuta-robotics/rapyuta-io-docs/hugo/content/2_getting-started/21_setting-up-your-rapyuta-io-account.md

   2. In the **Name**, **Email**, **Password** and **Confirm Password** fields, enter your details in the respective fields.
 3. Click **I am Not a Robot** and follow the instruction for your verification.
 4. Click **Create an Account**
-5. A verification email would be sent to your email address.
-Click on the **Verify Email**  to complete your registration process.
+5. A verification email is sent to your email address.
+Click the **Verify Email**  to complete your registration process.
    > If you can't see an invitaion email in your inbox, check your spam folder.
-6. The rapyuta.io platform opens are asked to confirm plan choices.
+6. The rapyuta.io platform opens.
+In the platform,  select a plan of your choices.
-7. Once you have selected the plan, we will ask  you for your organization details.
+7. After you have selected the plan, enter the following details of your organization.
    1. Organization Name
    2. URL which you can leave blank
    3. Country - For billing